Westminster eForum

 • policy: options for mandating compliance with the trust framework - strategies for encouraging adoption - way forward for digital identity rollout

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from Dstl; DSIT; ICO; Ofcom; HMRC; DfE; DHSC; Defra; DfT; GLD; HM Treasury; HoC Library; Home Office; The Scottish Government; and the Welsh Government.
+As well as key stakeholders, those that attended include officials from Dstl; DSIT; ICO; Ofcom; HMRC; DfE; DHSC; Defra; DfT; GLD; HM Treasury; HoC Library; Home Office; The Scottish Government; and the Welsh Government.

 This on-demand pack includes